datanerdie/Getting-and-Cleaning-Data-Project/README.md

 - Run the script in the IDE of your choice

 ## Details about the script
-Here is a brief outlines of how the script works
+Here is a brief outline of how the script works

 1. Get raw data from working directory
 2. Merge the training and the test data sets into one, name the variables and sort the combined data set by subject id and activity type